tuyentran81/DemoCypress/README.md

 # DemoGuru
 This is a demo project written in Cypress

+- Make sure that you already installed NodeJS (latest version)
-- First setup:
+- Install Cypress:
-  npm install -g cypress
+  npm install cypress --save-dev

 Set up the 3rd party libraray
  1. cypress-xpath